 - √ Add drawings to descriptions of insect metamorphosis to clarify ideas, thoughts, and feelings (SL.2.5) - ✓ Prior to listening to "Life Cycles of Insects," identify orally what they know and have learned insects larva, n.
-The immature stage of an insect's complete metamorphosis, between egg and pupa; insect larva do not resemble the adult insect Example: A butterfly egg turns into a larva known as a caterpillar.
+The stage of an insect's complete metamorphosis, between egg and pupa; Insect larva do not look like the adult insect.

+Example: A butterfly egg turns into a larva known as a caterpillar.
 Variation(s): larvae metamorphosis, n.
-The process of change, taking place in two or more distinct stages, in the life of an insect molt, v.
-To shed old feathers, hair, skin, or shells, making way for new growth

-Example: Tadpoles develop into frogs during a process of change known as metamorphosis.
+The process of change in the life of an insect Example: Tadpoles develop into frogs during a process of change known as metamorphosis.